 If you’re using your monitor solely for gaming and watching movies, then a 2560×1080 display will work fine.
 However, you’ll likely be browsing the web, working, and creating documents with your monitor, which is why a 3440×1440 monitor is better.

-Some ultrawide monitors are starting to offer 3840×1600 resolution, but they are rare and much more expensive overall.
+Some ultrawide panels are starting to offer 3840×1600 resolution, but they are rare and much more expensive overall.

-With such a large display area, you’ll want to be sure your 38-inch monitor offers immersive image quality.
+With a larger screen area, you’ll want to be sure your 38-inch monitor offers immersive image quality.
 This way, everything looks crisp and clear while you’re working or playing video games.

 The following features are what you should consider when it comes to picture quality: